-Frequently what a person first presents as their desired state is actually a presumed solution to presumed problem.
+Frequently what a person first presents as their desired state is actually a presumed solution to the presumed problem.
 It is often articulated in a way that doesn't lead to clarity or a specific plan of action.
-For example "I'm broke, I want money".
-The obvious question is "So what? and what is to happen next?".
+For example "I'm broke, I want money" The obvious question is "So what?" and "what is to happen next?"
 Their desired statement in itself doesn't lead the brain to action.

 There are many ways to discover the underlying needs and outcome a person is seeking.
 Three powerful questions to ask are:

 Each answer points the person's consciousness in a different direction and will give you useful information to qualify the solution set.

 4. Define The Change In Terms Of Behaviours

 In NLP we treat thinking, feeling and doing as behaviours.
 When looking to facilitate a change and move someone from their present state to the desired state ask yourself:

 With our example above - the client in question needed to...